1989–90 NHL season: Bracket

 The top four teams in each division qualified for the playoffs.
 In each round, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).
 In the division semifinals, the fourth seeded team in each division played against the division winner from their division.
 The other series matched the second and third place teams from the divisions.
 The two winning teams from each division's semifinals then met in the division finals.
 The two division winners of each conference then played in the conference finals.
-The two conference winners then advanced to the Stanley Cup Finals.
+The two conference winners then advanced to the Stanley Cup Final.